contagon/sklearn_cpp/README.md

 ## Resources
   * [C++ Tutorials](https://github.com/mhask94/cpp_tutorials).
 I've been following these to get used to cmake and eigen.
 Made by Matt Haskell here at BYU.

+Note to get fdcl-hdf5 to find the hdf5 libraries, I add to run `export CPATH=/usr/include/hdf5/serial/` or add it to my bashrc.